From self-sufficiency to dependency.

-I’ve come to expect this 👆 type of compassion from insurance companies as I’ve navigated various disability claims over the last 18 months.
+I’ve come to expect this 👆 type of compassion from insurance analysts as I’ve navigated various disability claims over the last 18 months.
 It has been daunting to wade through wordy policies and wait for phone calls to be returned.
-I’ve had to justify myself in order to receive what I’ve paid for and am entitled to.
+I’ve had to justify myself in order to receive what I am entitled to.

 The more complex challenge, however, has been the puzzle of medical advice scattered before me.
 One doctor insists I stick with the proven standard of care and nothing more aggressive, which felt a lot like sitting on my hands.
 Another promotes an integrative approach, but it’s complicated to maintain.
 While yet another describes a promising experimental treatment as a “no brainer” for me.

 If the trauma I’m experiencing and cognitive deficits caused by my tumor weren’t overwhelming enough, having to carry the weight of these urgent, life-or-death decisions was going to crush me.
 I've had appointments with doctors, not knowing what their titles meant.
 I was presented with studies I could hardly read or understand.
 I needed rides to appointments I couldn’t otherwise attend.
 This has been a humbling, vulnerable season and I needed help.